-- A State Pension is available if you're over pension age (this will reach 65 for both men and women by November 2018 and will rise to 66 by 2020).
+A State Pension is available if you're over pension age (this reached 65 for both men and women in November 2018 and will rise to 66 by 2020).
 To get a full State Pension, you must satisfy the National Insurance contribution conditions.

-- Housing Benefit provides help with paying rent for people on a low income.
-It is being replaced for people of working age by Universal Credit but continues to be available for people over pension age.
+Housing Benefit provides help with paying rent for people on a low income.
+It's being replaced by Universal Credit for people of working age, but continues to be available for people over pension age.

 People who are over pension age and have a health condition or disability such as Parkinson's, or care for someone who does, may be able to claim Attendance Allowance or Carer's Allowance.
 See our section on benefits for people with a disability and for carers for more information.

 People with Parkinson's rely on financial support to stay independent and in control.
 We're campaigning to stop harmful disability benefits cuts.